 A site for academic journalism with a crime section full of quality articles written by practicing academics.
 With different sections depending on your country of choice and numerous contributing authors, The Conversation provides great reading.

 An extensive resource site for criminal justice news and investigative reporting from the Center on Media, Crime and Justice and Criminal Justice Journalists.
 With resources, news, and reports covering all aspects of crime and justice, this is an excellent reference site to keep up to date on research and the most important criminal justice news, issues, and developments.

 A website focusing on intriguing true crime cases, research, and original articles with a view to examine the psychological, sociological, and political factors of crime and justice.
 A wide range of categories with over 600 posts including an extensive and very useful resources section.

 VICE provides news articles on current crime events along with investigative reports on topics from the death penalty to domestic violence to prisons and terrorism.
 A great resource for anyone with an interest in crime and criminal behavior and current crime in the news.

 Wrongful Convictions Websites & Innocence Blogs

 The Innocence Project is a passionate and influential organization dedicated to exonerating wrongfully convicted individuals.
 Their site features detailed case studies and current news including how you can get involved.

-A crime blog focusing on wrongful conviction of the innocent around the world.
-Featuring articles, links and resources, this site is a hub for information on wrongful convictions and encourages discussion and learning on the issue.
+A crime blog focusing on the wrongful conviction of the innocent around the world.
+Featuring articles, links, and resources, this site is a hub for information on wrongful convictions and encourages discussion and learning on the issue.